Fairfax’s Payton Morrison finishes with a flourish, repeats as Class 6 gymnastics champion

 “There was so much good gymnastics today,” Morrison said.
 “I’m very happy that I was able to place top eight in everything.”

-Among those setting the pace were two other seniors — Loudoun Valley’s Carly Snyder and Liliana Gines of Freedom (South Riding).
+Among those setting the pace were two other seniors — Carly Snyder of Loudoun Valley and Liliana Gines of Freedom (South Riding).

 Both ended their high school careers with strong performances — Snyder in fourth with a 37.650 and Gines in fifth with a 37.500.
 Snyder did not record a score below 9.000 in any discipline, and she shined on the vault (9.775).